-The Government’s Chief Procurement Officer is Bill Crothers, Head of Government Procurement.
+The Government’s Chief Procurement Officer is Bill Crothers, Head of the Crown Commercial Service.
 He said:

-“Continuous professional development and improvement in capability sits at the heart of the Procurement Reform Strategy.
-As the Government’s Chief Procurement Officer I urge you to view the material available via this site and Civil Service Learning, the professional curriculum and the new Government Procurement website.
-Training is now being made available for LEAN Sourcing and Standard Operating Procedures.
+“Continuous professional development and improving commercial capability sits at the heart of Civil Service Reform and the Capabilities Plan.
+As the Government’s Chief Procurement Officer I urge you to view the material available via CSL, the procurement skills framework and the professional curriculum.

-Given the size of the prize from better management of total procurement spend, in support of the Government’s deficit reduction and growth priorities, there is an opportunity to ensure the UK Civil Service procurement profession, through delivery, is valued and appreciated at the very highest levels of office, now and for the future.
-Whether you are starting a career in procurement or are an established professional, please have a look.”
+Given the size of the prize from better management of total procurement spend, in support of the Government’s priorities, there is an opportunity to ensure the UK Civil Service procurement profession, through delivery, is valued and appreciated at the very highest levels of office, now and for the future.
+Whether you are starting a career in procurement or are an established professional, please have a look at this site.”

 About Government Procurement and Capability